Last Updated on January 5, 2021 by Julia Wilson

-Chlamydiosis is a common infection caused by an intracellular bacterium (a bacterium which lives inside the host’s cells) with a global distribution.
+Chlamydiosis is a common infection caused by an intracellular bacterium (a bacterium which lives inside the host’s cells).
 The family Chlamydiae is now divided into two genera, Chlamydia and Chlamydophila.
 The genus Chlamydophila contains four species, C. pneumoniae, C. felis (formerly C. psittaci var felis), C. pecorum and C. trachomatis.
 C. felis is the causative in cats.

 C. felis predominantly affects the conjunctiva (the tissue that lines the inside of the eyelids and covers the sclera), leading to conjunctivitis (inflammation of the conjunctiva).
 Some cats may also develop upper respiratory symptoms.

 The incubation period is between 3 to 10 days.

 The eyes initially develop a watery discharge, as the infection progresses, the conjunctiva becomes reddened and swollen and the discharge becomes thicker.
 It may start out with discharge from one eye but usually, spreads to both eyes.
 Symptoms usually appear around 5 days after exposure.

 Mild upper respiratory symptoms such as low-grade fever, nasal discharge, and sneezing may also be present.